Chandre Dharma-wardana

 Chandre Dharma-wardana is a Sri Lankan-born academic and scientist.
-A former president of Vidyodaya Campus (now the University of Sri Jayewardenepura), he is currently a professor of theoretical physics at the Université de Montréal.
-He has retired and continues as a principal research scientist at the National Research Council of Canada.
+A former president of Vidyodaya Campus (now the University of Sri Jayewardenepura), he is currently (1993-present) a professor of theoretical physics at the Université de Montréal.
+He has retired from his position as a principal research scientist at the National Research Council of Canada.

 Education

 Educated at Aluthgama Vidyalaya, Ananda College and at Royal College, Colombo Dharma-wardana earned a BSc (Hon.) from the University of Ceylon in 1961, and a doctorate from the University of Cambridge, (Corpus Christi College) for a thesis on quantum calculations on atoms and molecules, and the Heisenberg model of magnetism.

 Academic career

 Dharma-wardana joined Vidyodaya University in 1969 as a senior lecturer, and was later appointed as professor of chemistry.
 He was appointed as president of the Vidyodaya Campus by Badi-ud-din Mahmud in 1974.
 During his tenure as the academic head of the institution Dharma-wardana attempted to move the academic programs to a course unit system, introduce mandatory basic standards in English competency, developed curricula for teaching science in Sinhala to students who had little or no English, and streamline academic departments.
 Opposition to the latter by older academics, and the opposition of the student unions (led by student leaders S. B. Dissanayake and Mahinda Wijesekera) to mandatory English learning were factors that led to his resignation in 1975.
 He returned to the University of Paris, Orsay in 1975 and to Canada in 1978.
 During his period as a member of the Vidyodya science faculty (1969-1975) he also held associate appointments with the Université de Paris, Orsay via the CECAM institute, associated with the French Atomic Energy Commission, and the CNRS.
 Currently, he is affiliated with the National Research Council of Canada (NRCC) and the Université de Montréal, and works on various topics in the quantum theory, nanotechnology, warm dense matter and laser fusion.